a2ankitrai/2KX7/DS/stack_n_queue.md

 # Stacks and Queues

 Stacks and queues are dynamic sets in which the element removed from the set by the DELETE operation is prespecified.
-In a stack, the element deleted from the set is the one most recently inserted: the stack implements a last-in, first-out, or LIFO, policy.
-Similarly, in a queue, the element deleted is always the one that has been in the set for the longest time: the queue implements a first-in, first-out, or FIFO, policy.
+In a stack, the element deleted from the set is the one most recently inserted: the stack implements a **last-in, first-out**, or **LIFO**, policy.

+Similarly, in a queue, the element deleted is always the one that has been in the set for the longest time: the queue implements a **first-in, first-out**,or **FIFO**, policy.

 ## Applications of stack: